 The Covid-19 pandemic had a significant impact on the Chinese market.
 With people unable to go out shopping, retailers were forced to find ways of attracting consumers online as well as be able to give tips and advice.
 The most effective solution was using live streaming in order to promote products and encourage customers to purchase directly from them online.

-According to a survey on online shopping in China, the usage of live streaming e-commerce grew by 6.3% during the COVID-19 outbreak.
+According to a survey on online shopping in China, the usage of live-streaming e-commerce grew by 6.3% during the COVID-19 outbreak.
 Then, we can also see that shopping via short videos increased by 2.6% in comparison to before the pandemic.
 The two major players who were able to benefit from this shift in consumption were Douyin and Kuaishou.

 Live streaming users in China